A Detailed Guide on Crunch

 Case 8: Treating symbols as literals

-When “-l” is used in accordance with the “-t” filter, it tells crunch which symbols should be treated as literals.
-For example, we know that @ is used to denote a lowercase letter.
-So, if we want to generate a 7 character per word wordlist using the word “p@ss” fixed, it will consider @ as a pattern indicator of a lowercase alphabets.
-Thereafter, -l filter can be used to define which character is to be treated as literal and not converted as pattern.
-This can be done like:
+When you use “-l” in accordance with the “-t” filter, you tell crunch which symbols you want to treat as literals.
+For example, we know that @ denotes a lowercase letter.
+So, if we want to generate a 7 character per word wordlist using the fixed word “p@ss,” it considers @ as a pattern indicator of lowercase alphabets.
+Thereafter, you can use the -l filter to define which character you want to treat as literal and not convert as a pattern.
+You can do this like:

 crunch 7 7 -t p@ss,%^ > dict.txt crunch 7 7 -t p@ss,%^ -l a@aaaaa > 1.txt